SwiftERM Hyper-personalisation for ecommerce email marketing

 • Emergent AI transforms the relationship between humans and organisational systems.

-• Consumers become creators reflects the changing role of business users in modern D&A from being passive consumers of insights to actively engaged insight creators.
+• Consumers becoming creators reflects the changing role of business users in modern D&A from being passive consumers of insights to actively engaged insight creators.

-• Humans remain the decision makers acknowledges the primacy of humans in the decision-making system.
+• Humans remain the decision-makers makers acknowledge the primacy of humans in the decision-making system.

 Value Optimisation